 National/Federal: The majority of the Blume Library's government publications collection consists of U.S. documents

-State: We have a smaller collection of Texas documents, and no separate collection of documents from other states
+State: We have a smaller collection of Texas documents, and no current receipts of printed Texas documents.
+We also have no collection of documents from other states

 With very few exceptions, all of these publications are represented in the Library's catalog, and may be found there in the course of a normal search, by using subject, keyword, or author terms.
 The LOCATION given for a print government publications in the catalog is either Blume U.S. Docs.
 2d Flr. or Blume Texas Docs.
 2d Flr.
 More information on the government publication classification systems is under the In the Library tab.